 When wrinkle relaxers are injected they work to inhibit the release of a neurotransmitter (transmitting messages from a nerve to a muscle) which then causes relaxation of the muscle by blocking messages telling it to contract.
 It does not affect the fibres of the muscle in any way nor cause any damage to the nerve cells.
 Over time new nerve endings are formed and messages start to get through to the muscles again causing increased contraction.
 This is why you will notice a gradual return of your muscle movement.

-Botox has been used in medical and cosmetic treatment for over 20 years without adverse consequences such as damage to nerves or muscles.
+Neurotoxins have been used in medical and cosmetic treatment for over 20 years without adverse consequences such as damage to nerves or muscles.

 7) Wrinkle relaxing injections will leave me looking frozen and fake